DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-03-08-email-transition-first-batch.md

 ---
 title: Email asking for providers who are available 15-18 April for our first UCAS transition group
-description: Sent on Thursday 7 March.
+description: Sent on Thursday 7 March
 date: 2019-03-08
 ---